 EGI moves into neuromodulation

-EGI's new Geodesic Transcranial Electrical Neuromodulation (GTEN) technology, showcased at the Human Brain Mapping meeting in Hamburg in June 2014, integrates EGI's core GES 400 dEEG platform and its proprietary head modeling algorithms to create a new technique for very precise neuromodulation.
+EGI's new Geodesic Transcranial Electrical Neuromodulation (GTEN) technology was demonstrated earlier this year at the Human Brain Mapping meeting in Honolulu.
+GTEN integrates EGI's core GES 400 dEEG platform and its proprietary head modeling algorithms to create a new technique for very precise neuromodulation.
 This product will be released first for use in research.
 Potential future medical applications for the new technology include epilepsy, depression, and tinnitus, among others.